pydata/pydata-cookbook/papers/yuan_tang_hongliang_liu/distributed_and_gpus.md

 large datasets saved in libsvm format locally, users can switch to use the external memory version of XGBoost by making one simple change to the dataset file path.

-The external memory version takes in the following filename format:
+The native external memory version provided by XGBoost takes in the following filename format:
 `filename#cacheprefix`
 where the `filename` is the normal path to libsvm file to be loaded, `cacheprefix` is a path to a cache file that XGBoost will use for external memory cache.